About Jennifer Lee

 About the filmmaker Jennifer Lee, director of Feminist: Stories from Women's Liberation

 Growing up on Staten Island, New York in the late 60s and early 70s with my father, a police officer and my mother, a social worker was anything but boring.
-My mother and I moved to Athens, Georgia and then Atlanta in 1973.
+My mother worked at Willowbrook State School and was instrumental in its closing.
+She and I then moved to Athens, Georgia and then Atlanta in 1973.
 We were living in the Quaker Meeting House in the artists area of Atlanta, Little Five Points.
 This neighborhood had it all, filmmakers, actors, gay activists, political activists, feminists, and the general counter culture of the time.
 I was a part of a dance theater company and I volunteered at the feminist bookstore, "Charis Books and More."

 Upon graduating from Hampshire College, I moved to the San Francisco Bay area intent on working at Lucasfilm's Industrial Light and Magic in their optical department (this was when visual effects were created on cameras and film - computer effects were just beginning).
 I started working in the optical department as a compositor in 1989.